Business and Professional Women Geelong

 Jo speaks about the exciting ‘Breakfast on the Bellarine’ event on August 18 at Simonds Stadium, which will bring nearly 300 people from the business, sport, community and media sectors together.

-The funds raised from the business will help the the GRFC invest back into soccer in Geelong, the highest-participated club sport in Australia and the fastest-growing in the Geelong region.
+The funds raised from the breakfast will help the GRFC invest back into soccer in Geelong, the highest-participated club sport in Australia and the fastest-growing in the Geelong region.

 This is one of only four events of this type delivered throughout the state by Football Federation Victoria.